-For instance, dirty, old and unserviced heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.
+For instance, dirty, old and unchecked heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.

-ESV recommends all gas space heaters, central heaters and water heaters are serviced at least every two years by a qualified gasfitter.
+ESV recommends all gas space heaters, central heaters and water heaters are checked at least every two years by a qualified gasfitter.

 The spring and autumn months are a good time to get this done ahead of the winter rush – however, contact a qualified gasfitter at any time if you have concerns.